ZhihaoTang615/campus-lost-and-found-platform/docs/iterations/week-6-practical-reflection.md

 | US06 - Upload Item Photo | Users can upload an item photo when submitting a report | 2 person-days | High |
 | US07 - Submit Claim Request | Users can submit a claim request for a found item | 2 person-days | High |

+### Total Planned Work

+Total planned Iteration 2 workload = 2 + 2 + 2 + 2

-Total planned Iteration 2 workload = 8 person-days.
+Total planned Iteration 2 workload = 8 person-days

 This matches the actual velocity from Iteration 1.

+### Planning Decision

+Based on the Iteration 1 velocity, our team decided to focus on the four main Iteration 2 user stories first.
+Advanced features, such as admin dashboard improvements, automatic notifications, claim history, and full image display in every page, can be moved to the next iteration if they cannot be completed within the current iteration.

 ---